pion/website/content/en/blog/fec-with-pion.md

 ---
 title: FEC with Pion
 Description: How to use FEC in Pion
-date: 2025-06-07
+date: 2025-06-23
 authors: ["Jingyang Kang", "Aleksandr Alekseev", "Joe Turki"]
 ---

-We are excited to have FEC encoding support available in the upcoming Pion v4.1.2 + pion/interceptor v0.1.38.
-In this blog post, you can learn about FEC and how to use it with Pion.
+We are excited to have FEC encoding support available in the pion/webrtc v4.1.2 + pion/interceptor v0.1.38.
+In this blog post, we'll explain what FEC is and how to implement it with Pion.

 > If you already know FEC, feel free to skip to [FlexFEC in Pion](#flexfec-in-pion).